prl-mushr/mushr-website/content/tutorials/noetic_first_steps.md

 - Monitor, HDMI cable, mouse, keyboard

 ## Booting Up
-1. Power on and boot the Jetson.
+Power on and boot the Jetson.
 Make sure your sd card is plugged into your Jetson Nano and flush, this should be done from the hardware tutorial.
 If you have an AC to 5V power adapter you can plug that into the barrel connector on the USB port side of the Jetson Nano.
 If not, place a battery in the right side of the car and plug the connector into the matching connector going into the top half of the car.
 Plug in the right angled barrel connector into the Jetson Nano.
 The green light on the right side should turn on.
 The correct configuration is shown below.
+For initial setup you will need to plug a monitor, keyboard, and mouse into the car.
+The keyboard/mouse can go in any of the USB ports, intial setup does not require the sensors to be connected.

 {{< figure src="/tutorials/first_steps/plugged_in.jpg" caption="Everything plugged in correctly.
 Notice the barrel connector in the top right, the battery in the right slot, and the green light in the top left. " width="600">}}
 2. Follow the on-screen prompts to complete setup of the Jetson Nano operating system.
 If you would like your setup to be consistent with our tutorials, we suggest using the following values: <br/>